Drakon4ik-Coder/SET08103_GP/use-cases/use-case-16.md

-# USE CASE: 15 city Report for region(limit N)
+# USE CASE: 16 city Report by district
 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-As a *user*, I want *to generate a report on the top N populated cities in the region specified by me, where N is a value provided by me* so that *I can quickly find information on the most populated cities in the region.*
+As a *user*, I want *to generate a report on all cities in the district specified by me, organized by their population in descending order* so that *I can quickly view the districtal population distribution.*

 ### Scope